OpenFreeEnergy/openfreeenergy.github.io/_posts/2025-04-23-cli-improvements.md

 Our goal is to pass through as much useful information about the current state of the resulting alchemical network in a concise and comprehensible way.

 Prior to v1.4.0, openfe would simply omit any invalid edges.
-As of v1.4.0, `openfe gather` outputs every leg that it is able to detect a pair of ligand names and a leg run type (complex, solvent, or vacuum) for.
+As of v1.4.0, `openfe gather` outputs every leg for which it is able to detect a pair of ligand names and a leg run type (complex, solvent, or vacuum).
 If it is unable to determine a calculated value, it will simply mark `Error` instead.

 Using the same example as above, but with the `solvent` leg of the `lig_ejm_31` to `lig_ejm_42` leg failed, the resulting table would be: